 Parque das Conchas (BC-10), Brazil

-Parque das Conchas, also called BC-10, is in the north of the Campos Basin, offshore Espirito Santo state, Brazil.
-The project consists of five fields: Ostra, Argonauta B-West, Abalone, Argonauta O-North and Nautilus.
+Also called BC-10, Parque das Conchas is in the north of the Campos Basin, offshore Espirito Santo state, Brazil.
+The project includes five fields, namely Ostra, Argonauta B-West, Abalone, Argonauta O-North and Nautilus.
 Phase one of the project involved the development of Abalone, Ostra and Argonauta B-West.
 Production from phase one began on 13 July 2009.

 The first discovery well was drilled in 2000 and the final discovery well in 2003.
 The fields were declared commercially viable in 2005 after the exploration and drilling of 13 wells involving technological and engineering studies.
 The decision to invest in the fields was made in October 2006.

 The fields have estimated reserves of 400 million barrels of heavy crude oil.
-Phase two, which is in the planning stage, includes the development of Argonauta O-North and is expected to come on-stream in 2013.
+Phase two includes the development of Argonauta O-North, which came online in October 2013.

 Shell Brasil is the operator and has a 50% interest in the Parque das Conchas project.
 The other stakeholders are Petrobras, which holds 35%, and ONGC Campos, which holds 15%.